alicemunsal/dohex/DoHex.md

 #### Component Communication

 We can develop each component using Hexagonal Architecture.
+Each component is encapsulated in its own package and it has all the implementation details

 Direct component communication graph.
 Nothing wrong I2C, modbus, canbus for explaning eventbus